clairegreenwood83/Object-Oriented-Programming-Team-Profile-Generator/README.md

  - Clone this repo to a local git repository.
  - Install inquirer using the following command in the terminal: npm install --save inquirer@^8.0.0
+ - Open the index.js file and right click and select "open in integrated terminal".

- - The application will can be invoked by using the following command in the terminal: node index.js
+ - The application can then be invoked by using the following command in the terminal: node index.js
  - A series of questions will appear to gather information about team members, an example of such questions can been seen in the image below: